 ‘Voldemort?’
 A brief laugh burst through Harry’s lips.
 ‘I assume he’s scheming some kind of convoluted death trap for me.
 He usually is.’

-Pitch black irises bored into him.
+Pitch black irises pierced through him.
 ‘Katie.
 Katie Bell.
 The cute girl you were with before me.
 The girl you were chatting to just now.
 The girl who I’d have every right to be far more worried about than you have to be about anyone.
 Tu as de la chance que je te connais, mon Cœur!’
 Fleur took a deep breath.
 ‘If I didn’t know you, mon Cœur, I wouldn’t waste any time waiting around to watch you betray me.’

 A cold fist clamped around his heart.
 ‘I wouldn’t.
 I would never.’

 The dark drained from Fleur’s eyes and her expression softened.
 ‘I know.
 Because you’re different.’
 She reached out and touched a warm fingertip to his temple.
 ‘Up here.’
 Her hand slipped into his hair and dragged him forward.
 ‘But that doesn’t mean it doesn’t hurt to see the suspicion in your eyes.’
-She pulled his lips down to hers, then placed a small glass bead on the table.
+She pulled his lips down to hers and placed a small glass bead on the table.
 ‘Now.
 Go talk to my little sister.’

 ‘Mon Cœur.’
 She smiled and poked the bead across.
 ‘I know Gabby.
 And I know you.
 Go talk to her.
 I hope it helps.’